-DAY 08 (SAT): OTAVALO / QUITO
+DAY 08: OTAVALO / QUITO

-Today is market day.
-We get an early start to arrive in the village of Otavalo just as trading is getting under way.
+Saturday is the main market day.
+We get an early start to arrive in the town of Otavalo just as trading is getting under way.
 This famous weekly market dates back to before the Inca occupation, when Indians from the lowland jungles would visit the highlands to trade their products.
 It is now one of South America's largest and best markets.
-We join dozens of locals and visitors wandering through the four main plazas where the handicraft and produce stalls are set up.
-We find a multitude of crafts such as wood carvings and leather goods from all over the country.
+We join dozens of locals and visitors wandering through the main plaza where the handicraft stalls are set up.
+We find a multitude of crafts such as wood carvings, textiles and leather goods from all over the country.
 There will be plenty of opportunities to purchase some of the exquisite woolen products or embroidery work for which the Otavalo weavers are renowned.
-Following a chance to browse through the stalls, we drive to a nearby rose farm for a short visit to learn about the cultivation of some of the 300 varieties of roses that are currently found in Ecuador.
-We continue to the lovely Hacienda La Compañia that has its origins in the 17Th century and has remained in the Jarrin family for 5 generations, partaking in a delicious traditional lunch before we continue towards Quito.
+Afterwards, we drive to a nearby rose farm for a short visit to learn about the cultivation of some of the 300 varieties of roses that are currently found in Ecuador.
+We continue to the lovely Hacienda La Compañia that has its origins in the 17Th century and has remained in the Jarrin family for 5 generations, partaking in a delicious traditional lunch before we continue towards Quito (9,350').
 In the late afternoon, we enjoy a brief guided tour of the colonial capital.
-Strolling along cobbled streets, beneath whitewashed adobe walls and ornate balconies, we visit the beautiful La Compañía or San Francisco churches with their ornate, gold-plated altars and collections of colonial paintings.
+Strolling along cobbled streets, beneath whitewashed adobe walls and ornate balconies, we visit the beautiful La Compañía or San Francisco churches with their ornate, goldplated altars and collections of colonial paintings.
 We check-in at the Patio Andaluz, a colonial mansion and one of the city's original buildings, now a beautiful and charming hotel.
 A national treasure, this hotel holds centuries of history within its walls.
-In the heart of the city's culture, travelers are treated to culinary delights of fine restaurants and nearby churches, museums, libraries, shops and folklore.
-Driving time: 2.5 Hours (B,L)
+In the heart of the city's culture, travelers are treated to culinary delights of fine restaurants and nearby churches, museums, libraries, shops and folklore, Driving time: 2.5 Hours (B.L)

-DAY 09 (SUN): QUITO / USA
+DAY 09: QUITO / USA